Variational quantum algorithms on cat qubits: Introduction

 The impact of noise on VQAs has already been studied with a hardware-agnostic noise model, where Pauli gates are introduced before and after the application of unitaries~\cite{wang2021noise}.
 However, because hardware architectures significantly differ in the way information is encoded, transformed, and finally measured, we can infer that the impact of noise on the performance of an algorithm is also hardware specific.
 To support this statement, we can cite~\cite{henriet2020robustness}, which already studies the impact of some physical properties of a device on the performance of a VQA.
 We thus take the same research path, which intends to tighten the gap between the fields of algorithm design and the physics at play in the hardware architectures.

 Among the different hardware proposals for quantum computation, cat qubits~\cite{guillaud2022quantum} provide with an interesting feature: when executing a set of identified gates, the information encoded in the cat states remains protected from bit-flip errors.
 The goal of the present work is to investigate this specificity by looking at the convergence of VQAs.
 In order to reach this goal, we first implement noise models that represent as faithfully as possible the physics of cat qubits.
-We then formulate a set of two problems of interest, associated with cost functions, and finally conclude on the impact of noise on their minimization.
+We then formulate a set of two problems of interest (optimization and linear system inversion), associated with cost functions.
+We finally conclude on the impact of noise on their minimization on a large number of configurations.
+This was made possible by the utilization of the large computing cluster at hand.

 We structure the work in the following way: Section~\ref{sec:cat_qubits} first recalls the necessary elements to understand how cat qubits are resilient to a particular type of errors (bit-flips) for a given set of gates.
 Section~\ref{sec:noise_model} regroups the noise models and provides with the characterization of the Hadamard gate which remains unstudied in the literature.
 By completing the set of noise models, we are finally able to study the impact of uncontrolled operations on VQAs in Section~\ref{sec:numerical_experiments}.
 We conclude in Section~\ref{sec:conclusion}.